69传媒

 The NAACP has joined forces with fiscally conservative groups, former U.S. Secretary of Education Rod Paige, and others to persuade legislators and policymakers to shift the growing amount of money spent on prisons to education.

-In a called 鈥淢isplaced Priorities: Over Incarcerate, Under Educate,鈥 the NAACP compiled research and data from a variety of sources to show that, for years, many states have spent increasing amounts of their discretionary funds on prisons and less of that money on education.
+In a new report called 鈥淢isplaced Priorities: Over Incarcerate, Under Educate,鈥 the NAACP compiled research and data from a variety of sources to show that, for years, many states have spent increasing amounts of their discretionary funds on prisons and less of that money on education.

 鈥淭his multidecade trend of prioritizing incarceration over education is not sustainable,鈥 NAACP President Benjamin Todd Jealous said.